 If all those steps have been followed so far, then the correspondence of each terminal connector with the respective camera is as follows:

 The effective relay contact closure on each terminal connector is between COMx and NOx, where x is the respective J number.

 The required software is available below for download.
 It can be directly compiled and uploaded by using the Arduino IDE PC software.
-The software is licensed under the LGPLv3 or later license.

 The software includes an optional I²C LCD display routine, disabled by default, originally created during the testing period.
 Although in normal use it has no practical purpose, it can be easily activated – and used – by changing the LCD_INSTALLED parameter to true.
 However, the actual code is customized for LCD2S-162 interface from Modtronix (Serial LCD 16x2 Daughter Board); therefore, in order to use it with another I²C LCD display, the code has to be altered accordingly.